 McConnel to discuss coal legislation during Hazard visit

-by Julia Roberts Goad
+Julia Roberts Goad

 Civitas Media News Service

 HAZARD — Senator Mitch McConnell will visit Pike and Perry counties next week in order to bring awareness to the loss of coal mining jobs in Kentucky.